RTUCC: Revision History

 Version 4.1 (9/21/2011)

 - Implemented the use of EnergyPlus load models to calculate S&I factors and ventilation levels based on the selection of a building type.

 - Changed the web application name from UAC Cost Estimator to RTU Comparison Calculator (RTUCC).

 - Updated the help and methods pages.
 Added new content on latent-load calculations and the building-type feature.

 Dew Point / By-Pass Factor (ADP/BPF) modeling of

 sensible capacities (S/T ratios):

 - Full implementation of iterative solution methods.
 Robust approach for web application.
 New module with shared psychrometric routines and ADP/BPF functionality.

-- Implemented commercial software for use in the web application.
-Applied in dynamic regression of detailed user data and ADP/BPF demo page.
+- Implemented commercial module in the calculator.
+Applied this for a dynamic regression of detailed user data and ADP/BPF demo page.

 - Classes and procedures for structuring of bin data and parsing and modeling of spreadsheet data.